redsanket/spark/external/hue/guide/getting_started/index.rst

       #!/bin/bash

-      hdfs dfs -cat /user/jcatera/hue_tutorial/flickr_camera_location/\* | hdfs dfs -put - /user/jcatera/hue_tutorial/flickr_camera_locations.csv
+      hdfs dfs -cat /user/{your_user_name}/hue_tutorial/flickr_camera_location/\* | hdfs dfs -put - /user/{your_user_name}/hue_tutorial/flickr_camera_locations.csv

 #.
 Finally, we want to create the Pig script **remove_null_locations.pig** in the **hue_scripts** directory with the
    code below:

    .. code-block:: pig

       -- Load the CSV you downloaded from the Query Editor.

-      raw = LOAD '/user/{your_user_name}/hue_tutorial/flickr_camera_location.csv' AS (camera:chararray, longitude:int, latitude:int);
+      raw = LOAD '/user/{your_user_name}/hue_tutorial/flickr_camera_locations.csv' USING PigStorage(',') AS (camera:chararray, longitude:long, latitude:long);
-      camera_photos = foreach raw generate camera, longitude, latitude;
+      data = FOREACH raw GENERATE camera, longitude, latitude;
-      has_camera = FILTER camera_photos BY camera is not null;
+      has_camera = FILTER data  BY camera is not null;
       has_long = FILTER has_camera BY longitude is not null;
       has_lat = FILTER has_long BY latitude is not null;

-      -- Store the results to a file.
       STORE has_lat into '/user/{your_user_name}/hue_tutorial/flickr_camera_locations_sanitized' USING PigStorage(',');

-   This Pig script will remove rows that do not have a value for the camera, longitude, or latitude.
+   This is the Pig script we used before: it removes rows that do not havea value for the camera, longitude, or latitude.

 #.
 Great, we have our scripts.
-We're still going to need to do a few more things for our Oozie Workflow,
+We're still going to need to
-   but we're going to use the **Job Designer** next to complete the job
+   do a few more things for our Oozie Workflow, but we're going to use the **Job Designer** next to complete the job.

 8. Creating Actions With the Job Designer
 =========================================

-Hue lets you create workflows in two ways: as an action or through Oozie workflows
+Hue lets you create workflows in two ways: as an action or through Oozie workflows.
 The **Job Designer** makes it create a simple Oozie workflow to execute one action without worrying about the configuration.

-We're going to use the **Job Designer** to create a couple of actions in this section and then use the **Oozie Workflows Editor** to create an Oozie workflow in the next section.
+We're going to use the **Job Designer** to create a couple of actions that we'll import from
+Oozie workflow we create in the next section.

 #.
-From top navigation bar, click the **Query Editors** and select **Job Designer**.
+From top navigation bar, click **Query Editors->Job Designer**.

    .. image:: images/open_job_designer.jpg
       :height: 137 px